What is the IRS Fresh Start Program?

 To qualify for any Fresh Start program, the IRS requires that you be fully current with all tax returns.

-In addition to catching up on your books, actions you can take to make your Fresh Start application process easier include:
+In addition to ensuring all your past financial records are organized, actions you can take to make your Fresh Start application process easier include:

 • Contacting a tax attorney, enrolled agent, CPA, or tax resolution firm to discuss your legal options for tax debt relief.
 Many of these professionals offer a free consultation for these matters.